 The old patriarch of the Pentland family is John Pentland who spends his time drinking and pretending to care for his ill wife who has apparently gone mad.
 However, we discover that he has been having an affair with his wife’s care-taker.
 Mr. Pentland’s nosy sister also lives on the property.
 As part of the changing demography of the Massachusetts region, Irish Roman Catholics have increasingly migrated to the Massachusetts area, replacing the old Congregational Church of the Pentlands.
 One such person is Michael O’Hara who is in love with Olivia but she cannot pursue his love out duty to the Pentland family.
 One night, the mad old Mrs. Pentland escapes and starts ranting about a hidden secret in the attic.
 Olivia pursues Mrs. Pentland and discovers a bundle of letters that detail the origins of the Pentland family, Apparently, the family is not as noble as everyone believes.
 The name of the old aristocratic family was merely stolen amidst infidelity long ago.
 In the end, John Pentland kills himself by riding his horse off a ravine and he leaves his whole estate to Olivia to manage the future of the Pentland family.

 The plot of the novel takes place over one summer.
 The title is in reference to the next season of life: the “early autumn” for the Pentland family.
 What will become of the Pentland family as they move into this next season?
 Their old way of life is dying and they need to grow and adapt to an uncertain future.
-And this future rests with Olivia.
+And this future rests on the capable shoulders of Olivia.

 Here are a few memorable passages from the novel:

 “There was a ball in the old Pentland house because for the first time in nearly forty years there was a young girl in the family to be introduced to the polite world of Boston and to the elect who had been asked to come from New York and Philadelphia” (opening lines of the novel).